Challenging claims of "elliptic flow" by comparing azimuth quadrupole and jet-related angular correlations from Au-Au collisions at $\sqrt{s_{NN}} = $ 62 and 200 GeV: Analysis Methods

 \subsection{Two-component model}

 The two-component model (TCM) of hadron production near mid-rapidity in high-energy nuclear collisions is based on a hypothesis of two dominant production mechanisms: (a) projectile nucleon dissociation (soft) and (b) large-angle-scattered parton fragmentation to jets (hard)~\cite{kn}.
-The TCM is observed to provide a consistent quantitative description of $p_t$ spectra and correlations~\cite{ppprd,porter2,porter3,hardspec,fragevo,anomalous}.
-In more-peripheral \aa collisions exhibiting {\em Glauber linear superposition} (GLS) of \nn collisions the soft component should scale $\propto N_{part}$, and the hard component (dijet production) should scale $\propto N_{bin}$.
+The TCM is observed to provide a consistent quantitative description of $p_t$ spectra and correlations for all collision systems at the RHIC~\cite{ppprd,porter2,porter3,hardspec,fragevo,anomalous} and LHC~\cite{alicempt,tommpt}.
+In more-peripheral \aa\ collisions exhibiting {\em Glauber linear superposition} (GLS) of \nn\ collisions the soft component should scale $\propto N_{part}$, and the hard component (dijet production) should scale $\propto N_{bin}$.